 Trial starts for ex-football player in attempted rape case

 VERMILLION, S.D.
-(AP) — A trial has begun for a former University of South Dakota football player accused of attempted rape.
+(AP) — A former University of South Dakota football player has been found not guilty of attempted rape.

-The Argus Leader reports that jury selection began Monday for 22-year-old Dale Williamson.
-He’s charged with attempted second-degree rape stemming from an October 2017 incident.
+The Argus Leader reports Clay County jurors announced the verdict Tuesday evening.
+Twenty-two-year-old Dale Williamson of Donalsonville, Georgia, had been charged with attempted second-degree rape stemming from an October 2017 incident.

-Police allege Williamson and fellow player Danny Rambo entered a bedroom where a woman was having consensual sex with another player and assaulted her at the off-campus residence the three players shared.
+Police alleged Williamson and fellow player Danny Rambo entered a bedroom where a woman was having consensual sex with another player and assaulted her at the off-campus residence the three players shared.

-Williamson is from Donalsonville, Georgia.
-He’s denied being involved or even being in the room during the incident .
+Williamson denied being involved or even being in the room during the incident .

 Rambo pleaded guilty in March to sexual contact without consent and was sentenced to 10 days in county jail.